cfrg/draft-irtf-cfrg-aead-limits/draft-wood-cfrg-aead-limits.md

 defines a process for determining two overall limits:

-- Confidentiality limit (CL): The number of bytes of plaintext and maybe authenticated additional data (AAD) an application can encrypt before given the adversary a non-negligible CA.
+- Confidentiality limit (CL): The number of bytes of plaintext and maybe authenticated additional data (AAD) an application can encrypt before giving the adversary a non-negligible CA.

 - Integrity limit (IL): The number of bytes of ciphertext and maybe authenticated